University of Oklahoma: Norman campus

 As of Fall of 2024, the Norman campus had 23,351 undergraduate students and 7,522 postgraduate students.

 Following the Sooners' 2000 football national-championship season the university experienced an increase in college applicants and admissions.
 The falls of 1999 and 2000 both saw a 1.3% increase in the number of students over the respective previous years, while fall 2001 saw an increase of 4.8% over 2000.

 Price Hall, an addition to the Michael F. Price College of Business, finished construction in 2005.

 The largest school, the College of Arts and Sciences, enrolls 35.2% of the OU-Norman students.
 The College of Arts & Sciences offers several programs, which include internships and a joint archaeological program (with Saint Anselm College of Goffstown, New Hampshire) in Orvieto, Italy.
 The next largest school, the Price College of Business enrolls 13%.
 Other large colleges on the Norman campus include the College of Engineering with 10.6% and the College of Education, Gaylord College of Journalism and Mass Communication, and College of Liberal Studies, each with approximately 6% of the student body.

 Smaller schools include the Colleges of Architecture and Atmospheric and Geographic Sciences, Earth and Energy, the Weitzenhoffer Family College of Fine Arts, and the College of Law.

-New students are not required to declare a major until their junior year.
-If they are undecided in their major, they are considered a part of the University College, composing approximately 8% of the student body.
-Many pre-health majors choose this option until they are able to apply for the medical program of their choice.

 The Norman campus has three sections: north campus, main campus, and south campus.
 All three are connected by a bus service funded by student fees which allows students to park at Lloyd Noble Center and provides 5- to 10-minute service to the main and south campuses.
 Other regular Norman bus routes provide service to north campus as well as the main campus.
 The main and south campus are contiguous while the north campus is about two miles north of the main campus.

 The Norman campus is the focus of a number of ghost stories, some negative, some positive.